Members

 Theresa Boyd

 Savannah Chorn2021Victorian PoetrySavannah Chorn is a PhD student at Baylor, where she also earned her Master's degree.
-Before coming to Waco, she graduated from Lee University with a Bachelor’s degree in English Literature.
-She is primarily interested in nineteenth-century British literature, religion, Victorian medievalism, and postsecularism, with an emphasis on Elizabeth Barrett Browning.
-In her free time, she enjoys watching movies with her roommates, letter writing, and learning to cook.
+She is the graduate tutor at Brooks College and a graduate assistant for the Honors Residential College.
+Her research interests include nineteenth-century British literature, religion, Victorian medievalism, and postsecularism, with an emphasis on Elizabeth Barrett Browning.
+In her free time, she enjoys watching movies, letter writing, and having tea with friends.

 Myles Roberts